SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/1-prepare-provider-subaccount/README.md

 If you want to test the automated data push feature from an existing SAP solution, the sample setup requires a SAP solution that contains the Enterprise Procurement Model (EPM) model.
 The EPM is a demo application that integrates many SAP NetWeaver technologies that are used by SAP S/4HANA applications.
 It is based on a common business process model and follows the business object (BO) paradigm to support well-defined business logic.

-In this sample application you will learn how to [push data from the EPM module to the SaaS API](../7-push-data-s4hana-system/README.md) to migrate your business data to the multitenant business application for the sustainability calculations.
+In this sample application you will learn how to [push EPM sample data to the SaaS API](../3-push-data-s4hana-system/README.md) to migrate your business data to the multitenant business application for the sustainability calculations.
 You can use all **SAP S/4HANA** releases and also any other SAP systems which has an **SAP NetWeaver** stack version higher than 7.3. since these versions, all contain the EPM module by default.

 > **Important** - This steps described in this tutorial assume that you are using **at least the 2021** version of SAP S/4HANA.
 Some features (like the **OAuth Settings** in SM59) are only available since the SAP S/4HANA 2021 release.
 If your system is based on an older release, you need to invest some coding effort to implement the respective OAuth flows in ABAP yourself.
 Please check the community for blogs and tutorials on **Configuring OAuth 2.0 and Creating an ABAP Program That Uses OAuth 2.0 Client API**, which should give you a good idea how to set up a Client Credential flow in ABAP.